pkp/docker-ojs/README.md

    ```

 In other words... all the content inside volumes will be owned by apache2 user
-and group (uid 100 and gid 101 inside the container), execpt for db and logs/db
+and group (uid 100 and gid 101 inside the container), except for db and logs/db
 folders that will be owned by mysql user and group (uid and gid 999).

 ## Built in scripts

-The Dockerfile includes some scritps at "/usr/local/bin" to facilitate common opperations:
+The Dockerfile includes some scripts at "/usr/local/bin" to facilitate common operations:

 | Script               | Container  | Description                                                                                                   |
 |:---------------------|:----------:|:--------------------------------------------------------------------------------------------------------------|